ozoid/asterisk_assistant/README.md

     same => n,Hangup()
 ```
 4. Reload your Dial Plans: asterisk -rx "dialplan reload"

+5. Run the app.py (FastAPI) with uvicorn in a separate process (or separate machine):
+`uvicorn app:app --host 127.0.0.1 --port 8000`

-5. Use your Custom Destination in an IVR or elsewhere.
+6. Use your Custom Destination in an IVR or elsewhere.

 ## Next Steps